 Choose either the High Quality Print or Press Quality options, based on your print provider's recommendations.

 Select the Marks and Bleed Marks category and:

 - Select Crop Marks and Bleed Marks in the Marks section.

 - Select Use Document Bleed Settings in the Bleed and Slug section.

 Click Export to save a print-ready PDF that you can email or upload online.

-Note: Since the background runs to the edge of the paper, we saved our sample file with a bleed.
-This extends the design slightly beyond the page edges so that no white edges show up when the cards are printed and trimmed.
+Note: Since the background runs to the edge of the paper, the sample file is saved with a bleed.
+The bleed extends the design slightly beyond the page edges so that no white edges show up when the cards are printed and trimmed.
 See How to set a print bleed to learn more.

 Nailed it!
 Now you can practice working on more identity projects — view Create a letterhead and an envelope.